rompstar/Rays_FFmpeg_Commander_Toolbox/README.md

 # Rays_FFmpeg_Commander_Toolbox
 GUI front-end for the FFMpeg tool / tested on Ubuntu Linux 25.04

-# Ray’s FFmpeg Commander Toolbox

 Version: 0.9.0 Beta

 ## Overview

-Ray’s FFmpeg Commander Toolbox is a user-friendly graphical interface for FFmpeg, designed to simplify video conversion and encoding tasks.
+Ray’s FFmpeg Commander Toolbox is a user-friendly graphical interface for FFmpeg developed in Ubuntu Linux 25.04 version, designed to simplify video conversion and encoding tasks.
 It supports batch processing of files and VIDEO_TS folders, hardware GPU detection, multiple video and audio codec selections, customizable encoding presets, and more.

 The tool provides an intuitive GUI front-end to leverage FFmpeg’s powerful command-line capabilities without needing to write commands manually.

+## Testing Notes

+I have only tested this on Ubuntu Linux 25.04 / it might work on Mac or PC too, if you fullfuill all the Dependencies.

 ## Features